 At John Foy & Associates, we’ve spent the past 20 years fighting for the money injured victims need to get treatment and remain financially stable.
 We are one of Georgia’s largest and most highly regarded law firms, and we are ready to help you.
 Learn more about what our team can do for you.

 If you were injured by a dog but you’re not sure if you want to take legal action against the owner, bear in mind that you are not alone.
 Dog bites are all too common and if you don’t act, the dog may harm someone else.

 Each year, about 4.5 million Americans are bitten by a dog.
 Some dog bite injuries are minor, but one in five bites gets infected, and an estimated 27,000 people need reconstructive surgery annually.
 Unfortunately, many of the victims of dog bites are young children who suffer serious or life-threatening injuries.

-- The dog’s history of shots
+- The dog’s vaccination history

-When a dog bites someone, it’s not unusual for the owner to become defensive, refuse to answer questions, or even blame you for what happened.
+When a dog bites someone, it’s not unusual for the owner to become defensive, refuse to answer questions or even blame you for what happened.
 Or you may have been bitten by a dog that was roaming around on its own.
 Don’t let this worry you or discourage you from reporting the bite or making a claim.

 In the City of Sandy Springs, there are two agencies involved in dog bite cases.
 You should report your bite to both of them:

 It’s unusual for a dog to be put down after biting someone.
-In fact, Georgia’s laws give dogs “one free bite,” which acts like a warning to dogs and their owners when the dog has never bitten anyone before.
+In fact, Georgia’s laws give dogs “one free bite,” which acts as a warning to dog owners if the dog has never bitten anyone before.

 - Pit bulls